ostef/jai-fmt/README.md

 * `<`: left justify.
 Ignored if width is not set,
 * `+`: print a '+' in front of positive signed integer and float values,
 * `' '`: align signed integers and floats, printing a ' ' in front of positive values,
+* `_`: same as above, for use where you can't have spaces like in notes,
 * `0`: pad integer and float values with '0' instead of ' ', ignored if `<` is set,
 * `#`: print the base prefix for integer values, '0x' or '0X' for hex, '0b' for binary,
 * `~`: for fixed and exponent form floating point numbers, leave trailing zeroes after decimal point.
 By default, trailing zeroes are trimmed,